Papaya Nutrition: Vitamin C Density, Digestive Enzymes, and Ripeness

 Papain is a proteolytic enzyme found in papaya, especially in less ripe fruit and latex fractions.

 It can break peptide bonds under specific conditions, which is why papaya-derived enzymes appear in meat tenderizers and some supplement products.
+The process is similar to how heat causes protein denaturation in cooking.

 That does not mean eating ripe papaya will reliably solve chronic digestive complaints.